-1. Engage the parking brake, if not already engaged.
+Engage the parking brake, if not already engaged.
 Place the transmission directional control lever in the NEUTRAL position.

-In case the lift truck is equipped with a electrical disconnect switch, the engine will not start unless the disconnect switch is in the ON (closed) position.
-Before starting, turn the disconnect switch to the OFF(open) position.
+Lift trucks equipped with electrical disconnect switches; the engine will not start unless the disconnect switch is in the ON (closed) position.